Professor of International Relations

 Thomas Berger is a professor of international relations at the Pardee School of Global Studies at Boston University.
 Berger joined Boston University in 2001 after having taught for seven years at the Johns Hopkins University.

-German and Japanese Politics, International Relations and Comparative Government in East Asia, Political Culture.
+Professor Berger’s areas of expertise include German and Japanese Politics, International Relations and Comparative Government in East Asia, and Political Culture.